-The following policies within the City of Westminster Statement of Licensing Policy apply: Hours Policy HRS1 applies A. Applications within the core hours set out below in this policy will generally be granted for the relevant premises uses, subject to not being contrary to other policies in the Statement of Licensing Policy.
-B. Applications for hours outside the core hours set out in Clause C will be considered on their merits, subject to other relevant policies, and with particular regard to the following: 1.
-The demonstration of compliance in the requirements of policies CD1, PS1, PN1 and CH1 associated with the likelihood of the effect of the grant of a licence for later or earlier hours on crime and disorder, public safety, public nuisance and the protection of children from harm.
-If the application is located within a Special Consideration Zone they have demonstrated that they have taken account of the issues identified in that area and provided adequate mitigation.
-Whether there is residential accommodation in the proximity of the premises that would likely be adversely affected by premises being open or carrying out operations at the hours proposed.
-The proposed hours of the licensely affectivities and when sustamere The proposed hours of the licensable activities and when customers will be permitted to remain on the premises.
-The proposed hours when any music, including incidental music, will be played.
-The hours when customers will be allowed to take food or drink outside the premises or be within open areas which form part of the premises.
-The existing hours of licensable activities and the past operation of the premises (if any) and hours of licensable premises in the vicinity.
-8. Whether customers and staff have adequate access to public transport when arriving at and leaving the premises, especially at night.
-9. The capacity of the premises.
-10. The type of use, recognising that some venues are more likely to impact the licensing objectives than others; for example, pubs and bars are higher risk than theatres, cinemas and other cultural and sporting venues due to the nature of the operation.
-11. The Licensing Authority will take into account the active measures proposed for a 'winding down' period including arrangements for people to be collected from the premises to travel home safely.
-12. Conditions on hours may be attached that require that the supply of alcohol for consumption on the premises ceases a suitable period of time before customers are required to leave the premises.
-12. The premise the before customers are required to leave the premises.
-13. The council, acting as the Licensing Authority, may reduce hours if, after review, it is necessary to impose conditions specifying shorter hours in order to promote the licensing objectives.
-14. Specific days for non-standard hours should be identified and justified as part of the application to allow responsible authorities and interested parties to evaluate the impact that these licensable activities may have, and to plan accordingly.
-The consideration of applications for later hours for Bank Holiday Mondays will take into account that later hours for Bank Holiday Mondays will take into account that later hours are generally granted for preceding Sundays and that the next day is a working day.
+- A. Applications within the core hours set out below in this policy will generally be granted for the relevant premises uses, subject to not being contrary to other policies in the Statement of Licensing Policy. - B. Applications for hours outside the core hours set out in Clause C will be considered on their merits, subject to other relevant policies, and with particular regard to the following: - The demonstration of compliance in the requirements of policies CD1, PS1, PN1 and CH1 associated with the likelihood of the effect of the grant of a licence for later or earlier hours on crime and disorder, public safety, public nuisance and the protection of children from harm. - 2.
+If the application is located within a Special Consideration Zone they have demonstrated that they have taken account of the issues identified in that area and provided adequate mitigation. - 3.
+Whether there is residential accommodation in the proximity of the premises that would likely be adversely affected by premises being open or carrying out operations at the hours proposed. - 4.
+The proposed hours of the licensable activities and when customers will be permitted to remain on the premises. - 5.
+The proposed hours when any music, including incidental music, will be played. - 6.
+The hours when customers will be allowed to take food or drink outside the premises or be within open areas which form part of the premises. - 7.
+The existing hours of licensable activities and the past operation of the premises (if any) and hours of licensable premises in the vicinity. - 8.
+Whether customers and staff have adequate access to public transport when arriving at and leaving the premises, especially at night. - 9.
+The capacity of the premises. - 10.
+The type of use, recognising that some venues are more likely to impact the licensing objectives than others; for example, pubs and bars are higher risk than theatres, cinemas and other cultural and sporting venues due to the nature of the operation. - 11.
+The Licensing Authority will take into account the active measures proposed for a 'winding down' period including arrangements for people to be collected from the premises to travel home safely. - 12.
+Conditions on hours may be attached that require that the supply of alcohol for consumption on the premises ceases a suitable period of time before customers are required to leave the premises. - 13.
+The council, acting as the Licensing Authority, may reduce hours if, after review, it is necessary to impose conditions specifying shorter hours in order to promote the licensing objectives. - 14.
+Specific days for non-standard hours should be identified and justified as part of the application to allow responsible authorities and interested parties to evaluate the impact that these licensable activities may have, and to plan accordingly.
+The consideration of applications for later hours for Bank Holiday Mondays will take into account that later hours are generally granted for preceding Sundays and that the next day is a working day.
 Non-specific days are expected to be covered by Temporary Event Notices or variation applications.